Debashis26/Training/git-topic.md

     ```

     _note:_
     i.
-If you want to edit the the text file, Go to Insert Mode: Press’ I’ from the keyboard to switch from command mode to insert mode.
+If you want to edit the text file, Go to Insert Mode: Press’ I’ from the keyboard to switch from command mode to insert mode.
 At the bottom of the editor, you can see INSERT.

 ii.
 Save the file and exit from the editor: To save and exit from it, you can press the [Esc] key and the ‘:wq.’.